Retail sales rebound in January as Omicron eases

 "Food sales fell below their pre-pandemic level for the first time, though, as more people returned to eating out and there was also anecdotal evidence suggesting higher demand for takeaways and meal-subscription kits."

 A rise in High Street footfall towards the end of the month meant that the proportion of online sales dropped to its lowest level since March 2020, the ONS said.

+Meanwhile, clothes stores reported a fall of 5% over the month and remain 12.6% below pre-pandemic sales levels.
 An increase in road traffic helped push fuel sales up from December.

+"The solid rise in retail sales volumes in January adds to the signs that the Omicron-induced hit to activity was smaller and shorter-lived than previously thought.
+Even so, the cost of living crisis means the outlook for retailers is anything but bright," said Adam Hoyes, economist at Capital Economics.

-It came as ONS data this week confirmed the cost of living hit a fresh 30-year high last month as energy and food prices continued to soar and retailers reined in seasonal discounts.
+The latest figures follow ONS data this week which confirmed the cost of living hit a fresh 30-year high last month as energy and food prices continued to soar and retailers reined in seasonal discounts.

+Neil Birrell, chief investment officer at Premier Miton Investors, said the stronger data would add to the case for an interest rate rise next month.

+"Given the rise in inflation and borrowing costs, as well as spikes in energy prices and tax increases, we are likely to see some patchy data in the coming months.